 The town of Bergama is located near the archaeological site of Pergamon and offers various accommodation options, including hotels and guesthouses.
 Staying in Bergama allows for easy access to the site and provides additional amenities and services.

 Ayvalik is a coastal town located approximately 80 kilometers west of Bergama.
 It offers a range of hotels and resorts along its beautiful beaches.
-While it is a bit farther from Pergamon, it provides a seaside retreat and an opportunity to explore the Aegean Coast.
+While it is a bit farther from Pergamon, it provides a seaside retreat and an opportunity to explore the Aegean Region.

 Dikili is another coastal town located about 60 kilometers northwest of Bergama.
 It features hotels and resorts with beach access, making it a relaxing base for your visit to Pergamon.